Skandhas

 SKANDHAS (khandas, in Pali) – the Buddhist view of the Self

-What the Buddha perceived, when he watched carefully his own mental and emotional states, was a stream of ever-changing processes, a stream of moods, wishes, emotions, thoughts and images.
+What Gotama Buddha perceived, when he watched carefully his own mental and emotional states, was a stream of ever-changing processes, a stream of moods, wishes, emotions, thoughts and images.
 He could find no evidence for an unchanging nucleus, soul or ego – he could find only a river of experiences and the currents of causality that flow in and through it.
 Thus, the term skandhas refers to this shifting stream of processes (or ‘aggregates’ as they are often described – the literal translation of skandha, is ‘heap, collection, groupings’).

 Usually five kinds of skandha are described: rūpa – the physical world of form/matter; vedanā – the sensations and feelings we experience in response to physical stimuli – which may be pleasant, unpleasant or neutral; samjñā – the process of sorting, classifying and recognising, by which we perceive an apple as an apple or a table as a table or a person as a person; samskāra – the mental formations and forces (desires, impulses and will), and the habits of thought, behaviour and response built up over our lifetime, which drive our actions and mental responses; and, vijñāna – the process of being conscious and having awareness – including self-awareness .